Research and Data in Scottish Borders

 Anyone who lives and works in Scottish Borders can ask us to help them access official statistics to support their business needs, whether it be for a specific purpose such as a funding application, or whether they need to find out more about their local area for any other reason.
 This is a free consultancy service and we will endeavour to collate the information within the timescales as requested.

-Community Profiling of Scottish Borders areas
+Community profiling of Scottish Borders areas

 As a by-product of all the Official Statistics we download and analyse, we can provide an Area or Community Profile on request, by pulling together information from all available sources into a ready-to-use report with maps, text, tables and graphs.
 This can be for any area in Scottish Borders and for any topic area, or a range of key indicators for a range of topic areas.